Tennessee Product Liability Lawyer

 • Going to court and trial when necessary

 After you’ve suffered personal injuries due to a defective product, you may have the right to pursue financial recovery and accountability through a products liability claim.
-Contact The Terry Law Firm today for a free consultation with a knowledgeable Tennessee product liability lawyer.
+Call (423) 403-3595 or contact The Terry Law Firm today for a free consultation with a knowledgeable Tennessee product liability lawyer.